bellodox/Bankout/doc/Guide.md

   3. **Mandatory latent trigger on Jack:** If Latent > 0:
      - **If you have a Queen:** Auto-play one Queen immediately (see Queen).
      - **If not:** Bust immediately.
-     - Note: Auto-Queen applies before finalizing “third Jack,” so it can prevent the 3rd-Jack bust by reducing Jacks this turn.
+     - Note: Auto-Queen applies before finalizing "third Jack on table," so it can prevent the 3rd-Jack bust by reducing Jacks this turn.
   4. **Apply the card’s normal effect** (Numbers add Loot, Q/K to hand, Joker per round).
   5. **Enforce hand limit** (choose discards if >2).
   6. **Check end triggers** (King/Joker end-turn effects, round/match thresholds).